 What complications can happen?

-Complications with TMJ arthroscopy are generally rare and minor.
+Complications with TMJ arthroscopy are generally rare and minor in experienced surgeon’s hands.
 Some of the complications may include:

 - bruising and swelling

 - Difficulty opening the mouth for some time

 - Temporary nerve bruising, which may cause minor and temporary facial weakness

 How soon is the recovery from TMJ Arthroscopy?